phorton1/Arduino-theClock3/docs/coils.md

 **Left Tool** in the process.

-### 7. Feed the terminal end through the tool and finish the epoxy
+### G. Feed the terminal end through the tool and finish the epoxy

 **NOW THE TRICKY PART** When the winding is complete, the hard part is getting the wire end through the **notch in the Bobbin** and the corresponding **hole in the Left Tool** to come out